Bone scintigraphy in the diagnosis of prosthesis loosening

 Conclusion: Bone scintigraphy in case of suspected prosthetic loosening is usually only useful after 1.5 years!

-Bone scintigraphy is a valuable diagnostic tool when there is suspicion of loosening of a hip or knee prosthesis .
-However, the right timing must be observed:
+The skeletal scintigraphy is a valuable diagnostic tool when suspicion of a loosening of a hip or knee prosthesis exists.
+However, the correct timing must be considered:

-In the first 12 to 18 months after implantation , the findings are often falsified by normal healing and remodeling processes, making interpretation difficult and prone to errors.
+In the first 12 to 18 months after implantation the findings are often distorted by normal healing and remodeling processes, making interpretation difficult and prone to error.

-Only after about 1.5 years after the operation does the bone scintigraphy provide meaningful indications of an actual loosening or a possible infection.
+Only from about 1.5 years after the operation the bone scintigraphy provides reliable indications of an actual loosening or a possible infection.

-Therefore, it is crucial to resort to classical diagnostic methods such as clinical examination, radiographic diagnostics, and, if necessary, joint aspiration early on.
+Therefore, it is essential to promptly resort to conventional diagnostic methods such as clinical examination, radiographic imaging, and, if necessary, joint aspiration.

 A targeted, temporally sensible scintigraphy can then contribute decisively to diagnosing a prosthesis loosening safely and setting the course for a successful therapy.